ska-telescope/developer.skatelescope.org/src/reference/vault.rst

 VaultStaticSecret resource
 --------------------------

-The `VaultStaticSecret <https://developer.hashicorp.com/vault/docs/platform/k8s/vso/api-reference#vaultstaticsecret>`_ resource instructs the Vault Secrets Operator to synchronize a Vault secret into a Kubernetes Secret.
+The `VaultStaticSecret <https://developer.hashicorp.com/vault/docs/platform/k8s/vso/api-reference#vaultstaticsecret>`_ resource instructs the Vault Secrets Operator to synchronise a Vault secret into a Kubernetes Secret.
 Below, you can find the resource manifest with the most useful fields explained:

 .. code-block:: yaml
    :caption: VaultStaticSecret resource